 Big gaming networks such as IGN or Kotaku have the resources to own powerful servers and to pay a team to work full-time on their websites, keeping their sites online and publishing daily updates.
 We don’t have their resources, but we think we have something better: we have you, a community of gamers that knows why it’s important to remember beta and cancelled games.

 Donations used for (Updated as of 8 November 2017):

 Paid and Planned Expenses in 2017:

 - About 50 $ per month: Unseen64 server cost 2017 + 24/7 technical support (from August 2017 to August 2018).
-As the site receive many more visitors than the last year, our server provider had to double the cost for hosting, bandwidth, technical support and server maintenance.
-We will think about changing server in 2017 / 2018 if cost will rise even more.
+As the site receive many more visitors in the last year, our server provider had to double the cost for hosting, bandwidth, technical support and server maintenance.
+We will think about changing server in 2018 if cost will rise even more.

 - About 60 $ per month: as previously discussed with our Patreons, after we gathered enough donations in the Preservation Fund we started to use the remaining monthly donations to repay some of the time we use to keep Unseen64 online, especially for monokoma, who employs dozens of hours of his own time every week to research info on lost games, save media, contact developers, write articles, read Unseen64 related emails, reply to messages and share lost-games-related news on social networks, resolve technical issues on the site and keep it updated.
 With this we can work a bit less on our freelance daily jobs, to use that time for Unseen64.
 It’s not much money but this means we can keep alive the research on lost games, and also deal with Unseen64 related activities during the day, leaving us more free time on the evening to catch up with our private lives we were leaving quite out in the past 15+ years of existence of this website.